What is FAQ?

 Will there be a way for me to charge electronic devices?

 Yes.
 We provide a charging station indoors near the information desk for you to charge bike computers, GPS units, watches, phones, and other small electrical units.
+Please remove your items in a timely fashion to allow others use of the outlets.

 How do I get a bus ticket, parking pass, jersey, etc, after I’ve already registered for the ride?